YOUSSEFLJ9/alx-system_engineering-devops/0x02-shell_redirections/README.md

-"this is the read me file"
+"this is the read me file
+"
+thess
+1
+23
+4
+5
+6